rasmus6992/maskme/README.md

 # maskme

 Maskme is an android app that uses Google's mobile vision api to recongize faces from camera streams and mask them with face masks.
-It supports both staic face mask(mask a photo) or face mask on camera feeds.
+It supports both static face mask(mask a photo) or face mask on camera feeds.

 ## Screenshots
 Some screenshots and demo of app running